Rights to use any of the digital imagery in my pages here are negotiable, and prints, special edits, resizings, etc. can be ordered.

 Sony 30mm f/2.8 macro

 The cheapest macro lens for the Alpha lens mount.
 Too short in focal length for bugs which run off when you get near, but very nice for photographing small flowers or big flower details.
+I have a selection of add-on closer focusing extension lenses, but they're a tedious fiddle to use and not of the best optical quality.

 Rights to any of the digital imagery in my pages here are negotiable, and prints can be ordered.